jdtdesigns/devwars/README.md

-Name Ideas:

-Functionality Ideas:
-1. No show tags in profiles
-2. Add admin: false/true boolean to user in db rules.
-Then check on frontend for admin: true.

-1. Code Arena
+# Write your trello email address to get access to the trello dev board.

 Code Proposals:
-1. Adding to the header.top-bar or sidebar an username loged in info/menu
+1. Adding to the header.top-bar or sidebar an username loged in info/menu #This will be in the sidebar as discussed

 To solve:
 1. Login/Registration JS validation rules (@sorinr i propose using data attributes) @JD good idea ;)